SidUParis/UDPIPE2_SequoiaFTB_Paris7/README.md

     print(tf.test.is_gpu_available())
     ```

-4. UDPIPE2 processes embeddings for all `.conllu` files in a folder.
-Here’s how to process them one by one:
+4. UDPIPE2 can process embeddings for all .conllu files in a folder using the compute_embedding.sh script provided in the original UDPIPE2 GitHub repository.
+To avoid memory explosion errors, we compute embeddings one by one and remove each after usage.
+Here’s how to process them individually:
     ```sh
     python3 compute_wembeddings.py --format=conllu YOUR_FILE.conllu YOUR_FILE.conllu.npz
     ```

-5. After computing the embeddings, you will have a `.npz` file in the same directory as your original `.conllu` file.
-For example:
+5. After computing the embeddings, you will have a `.conllu.npz` file in the same directory as your original `.conllu` file.For example:
     ```sh
     ls
     sequoiaftb.mwe_reg.surf.dev.conllu